-Were you ever on the top of Pike's King Agrippa Johnson, living near the peak?
-It is about 14,500 feet up in the Dismal swamp went 'possum bunting air, and some people, in spite of moone dark night.
-A warm trail was tors and cog railways, find the ascent The plateau on which the Salvation, being the better climber, Tibetans live-it is ten times as big volunteered to go up and shake down as England-is all of it as high or the 'possum, whereupon King Agrippa higher than Pike's peak, and the mounmade ready to catch it in the sack tains around slope up to nearly 25,000 feet.
-Kipling, in "Kim," spoke Instead of an opossum, the dogs of it as being like a swallow's nest had treed a wildcat.
-As Salvation under the eaves of the roof of the made his way to the topmost branches world-"Kim threw his soul after his on the overhanging limbs, and emit- It is still a mysterious land, and until a few years ago almost an un-"Huh?
+25,000 feet.
+Kipling, in "Kim," spoke

+It is still a mysterious land, and until a few years ago almost an un-"Huh?
 How's dat?" exclaimed Sal- known one.
-The Newark (N. J.) pubvation.
-"Never heard no Possum talk lie library has just held an exhibit of all sort of things Tibetan-things "Go on, Salvation, Yo' ain't heern brought together through the happy nothin' but de dogs.
-Shake him loose! conjunction of a missionary of unusual experiences and the museum Climbing a little farther out, Salva- staff-and this exhibit is supplementtion gave the limb a mighty shake and ed with pamphlets and pictures tenddislodged the wildcat.
-Suddenly a ing to make it more understandable chorus of yells, howls, screeches and and interesting.
-This is a typical example of the work of the Newark "Hey, dar.
-King Agrippa!" anxiously library under its unusual chief, John called down Salvation.
-"Yo' want me Cotton Dana, says Leslie's.
-A few years ago there was a similar exhibit of Colombian things-Colombia being wants yo' tuh come down an' help me another interesting and inaccessible Director Dana believes that a library should "sell" itself to business men and not restrict its activities to young lady readers of fiction, children and unoccupied old gentlemen.
+The Newark (N. J.) puball sort of things Tibetan-things "Go on, Salvation.
+Yo' sin't heern brought together through the happy usual experiences and the museum ample of the work of the Newark "Hey, dar, King Agrippa." anxiously library under its unusual chief, John "Naw, suh," yelled Agrippa.
+"Ah of Colombian things-Colombia being wants yo' tub come down an' help me another interesting and inaccessible land.

+Director Dana believes that a library should "sell" itself to business men and not restrict its activities to young lady readers of fiction, children and unoccupied old gentlemen.
 It should be a real constructive force in the everyday life of the community, and not a mere collection of books and a lounging place.
-The Newark library is pretty well known among librarians about the country. but the sort of work it does is not imitated as generally as it might ATTRACTED BY STRONG LIGHT Myriads of Fish Helpless When Diving Bell Descended Into the Depths of the Sea.
+The Newark library is pretty well known among librarians about the country, but the sort of work it does is not imitated as generally as it might well be.

+ATTRACTED BY STRONG LIGHT

+Myriads of Fish Helpless When Diving Bell Descended Into the Depths of the Sea.

 At Dover, England, there has been constructed a series of immense breakwaters in order to increase the size of the harbor.
 In the work a big diving bell was employed.
 When this machine was descending on one occasion the men seated around its sides saw in the glare of the electric light a strange sight.

 The water beneath them suddenly became alive with thousands of silvery fish, which darted hither and thither in their efforts to escape the unexpected captivity.
 Some succeeded in diving under the edges of the bell, but as it descended nearer and nearer the bottom, the few inches of water remaining became thick with the fish.

 When the bell rested on the bed of the sea the men captured nearly a thousand of the sprats.
 The fish were probably attracted by the electric light that is used in such a bell.

 "Shoes at a Wedding."

-The custom of throwing one or more old shoes after the bride or groom either when they go to church to be married or when they start on their wedding journey is so old the memory of man stretches not back to its beginning.
-Some think it represents an assault and is a lingering trace of the custom among savage nations of carrying away the bride, by violence; others think that it is a relic of the ancient law of exchange or purchase, and that it formerly implied the surrender by the parents of all dominion or authority over their daughter.
-It has reference to a Jewish custom mentioned in the Bible.
-Thus in Deuteronomy we read that when the brother of a dead man refused to marry his widow she asserted her independence of him by "loosing his shoe."
-It was also the custom of the middle ages to place the husband's shoe on the head of the nuptial couch in token of his domination.
-Best Radiator Paint, Large radiators in rooms of the home do not present a very attractive appearance unless they are properly decorated.
-For this purpose a paint should be used which will harmonize with the wall colorings, and one of the best paints obtainable for this purpose is the ordinary sanitary, flat wall paint that is used upon walls.
-It has been found that these paints dry with a flat surface having a high heat transmission factor.
-For heating efficiency as well as for decoration, these paints Support of Royalty.
-At . the installation ceremony of King Feisul of Irak nothing had been left undone in producing the atmosphere necessary for such an occasion in the country of the Caliphs of Bagdad.
-The throne-or rather the chair of state-was a masterpiece in scarle rep, tinsel and gilt.
-After the ceremony, which, it will be remembered. was an open-air affair, the ritual required that the throné should be removed.
-A stalwart Ethiopian raised it above his head and bore it away past the assembled multitude.
-The frame beneath the seat was simple deal, and across the boarding was the legend in stencil of a firm that exports Scotch whisky.
-It shall be nameless, because the most up-to-date advertisement manager could never have hoped for such a display.
-It was worth a king's ransom and yet it was free and unsolicited.-Manchester TOLD OF KITCHENER'S DEATH?
+The custom of throwing one or more old shoes after the bride or groom either when they go to church to be married or when they start on their wedding journey is so old the memory of man stretches not back to its beon M. O. Chance of Illinois he called ginning.
+Some think it represents an assault and is a lingering trace of nations of carrying away the bride, by violence; others think that it is a relic of the ancient law of exchange or purchase, clared Postmaster Chance, recalling and that it formerly implied the surrender by the parents of all dominion or authority over their daughter.
+It mentioned in the Bible.
+Thus in Deuer of a dead man refused to marry his widow she asserted her independence

-interesting Story That Has Recently Appeared in Book Published by English Author.
+Interesting Story That Has Recently Appeared in Book Published by English Author.